Tire Shop Business Valuation

 The Problem

-Tire volume alone does not determine shop value.
+Retail tire sales volume alone does not determine tire shop value.

-You sell and install tires daily, but buyers evaluate commercial fleet account concentration, mechanical service revenue as a percentage of total sales, brand dealer program status, location visibility and bay count, certified technician retention, and owner involvement level before making offers.
-Without fleet account documentation and service diversification, even high-volume shops receive below-market pricing.
+You sell and service tires, but buyers evaluate commercial fleet accounts representing 30%+ of revenue, service mix diversification across tire replacement, mechanical repair, alignments, and maintenance, major brand dealer program participation, location visibility and service bay count, certified technician retention and expertise, and owner role balance between management and sales before making offers.
+Without strong commercial accounts and diversified services, even busy tire shops receive below-market pricing.

 Start Tracking My Value →